Which Institutions Own Shares In Karyopharm Therapeutics Inc. (KPTI)?

 Karyopharm Therapeutics Inc. (KPTI): Who are the competitors?

-The company’s main competitors (and peers) include Bristol-Myers Squibb Company (BMY) that is trading -13.50% down over the past 12 months and Abbott Laboratories (ABT) that is -0.81% lower over the same period.
-Exelixis Inc. (EXEL) is -4.99% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Bristol-Myers Squibb Company (BMY) that is trading -14.64% down over the past 12 months and Abbott Laboratories (ABT) that is -9.55% lower over the same period.
+Exelixis Inc. (EXEL) is 8.87% up on the 1-year trading charts.